 An important distinction in the process is to recognize the difference between strategic planing (or the work being done) and strategic thinking (the creative, intuitive input).

 The planning element involves the data collection, goal setting, expectation definition and statement of direction.
 Strategic thinking includes the intuitive and creative elements.
 This thinking process takes into account culture of the business and external characteristics of the market.

 Strategic planning can be a challenging process, particularly the first time it is undertaken in a company.
 With patience and perseverance as well as a strong team effort the strategic plan can be the beginning of improved and predictable results for a company.

 At times when the business gets off track a strategic plan can help direct the recovery process.
 When strategic planning is treated as an ongoing process it becomes a competitive advantage and an offensive assurance of improved day-to-day execution of the business practices.

-This plan releases your team to manage your organization as a whole, not as a collection of parts.
+This plan releases your team to manage your organization as a whole, not as a collection of parts, seamlessly improving business functions.
 Each step logically and systematically building on the next, blending together the strategic, operational and financial aspects of your organization.

 Too many “strategic plans” end up collecting dust on the shelf.
-Consistant monitoring and evaluating against the PlayBook is just as important as identifying strategic issues and goals.
+Consistent monitoring and evaluating against the PlayBook is just as important as identifying strategic issues and goals.

 One of the advantages of using specific focused activities defined in a PlayBook is to monitor and evaluate to ensure that the organization is following the direction established during the strategic planning workshop.
 The advantage is obvious, however, Leadership can learn a great deal about the organization and the people who make up the teams as well as how effectively lead by continuing to monitor and evaluate the PlayBook activities and the status of the implementation of the plan.